keboola/connection-docs/manipulation/transformations/r/array-splitter.md

 When you run the transformation, you will obtain a table with three columns:

-- `globalId` - the ID of each row in the original table (name of the id column is in `idCol` variable)
+- `globalId` -- ID of each row in the original table (the name of the id column is in the `idCol` variable),
-- `globalPos` - sequential ID of each value **within** the original row
+- `globalPos` -- sequential ID of each value **within** the original row, and
-- `globalVal` - each value that has been split out of the original array column (name of that column is specified in the `splitCol` variable)
+- `globalVal` -- each value that has been split out of the original array column (the name of that column is specified in the `splitCol` variable).